ddavignon/image-detection/README.md

 > CST 205 Final Project

-> December 11th 2017
+> December 11th, 2017

 ## Abstract

-Hide Yo Kids... is a flask web app with python that allows users to upload images and detect if any children are present in them.
+Hide Yo Kids... is a flask based python web applications that allows users to upload images and detect if any children are present in them.
 If a child is detected in a user's upload we blur and save the region of interest to user's account.

 ## Installation